loick111/argocd-operator/docs/reference/argocd.md

 Env | [Empty] | Environment to set for Dex.
 Volumes | [Empty] | Configure addition volumes for the Dex component.
 This field is optional.
 VolumeMounts | [Empty] | Configure addition volume mounts for the Dex component.
 This field is optional.
+Labels | [Empty] | Custom labels to pods deployed by the operator Annotations | [Empty] | Custom annotations to pods deployed by the operator

 ### Dex Example